javag97/design/content/posts/2017-07-17/index.md

 ### Summary of Findings
-+ No one likes waiting in lines.
++ No one likes waiting in lines
 + The target demographic is typically health-conscious and community-oriented
 + Customers of SLODOCO don’t regularly eat donuts
 + Customers enjoy the social experience that comes with buying a donut

 ## Survey
 When I interviewed the manager of SLODOCO for our Business Canvas Model, they explained how focusing on tourists would be beneficial for our research as it would gather many different perspectives.
-SLODOCO also is aiming to expand their customer base, and tourists are a perfect group to spread the word about the business.
+SLODOCO also is aiming to expand its customer base, and tourists are a perfect group to spread the word about the business.

 Because of these reasons, I felt it would be effective to focus on tourists for this survey.
 However, I made sure to write the survey questions in such a way that the survey could be taken by all focus groups in the future.

 ![Survey Results](./images/survey.jpg)

-The survey proved to give us much insight about customer behaviors overall.
+The survey proved to give us much insight into customer behaviors overall.
 The survey answers allude to the fact that it would be beneficial to create an app or mobile game for SLODOCO.

 ## Card Sort